owncloud/docs/docs/build-the-docs.md

 Switch to a specific installed version of Node at any time, use the following command:

 ```
-nvm use 18.19.0
+nvm use 18.20.4
 ```
 **Important:** If you have additional concurrent terminals open, you must close these terminals first and reopen them to use the new setup.

 To make a particular Node version default in new terminals, type:

 ```
-nvm alias default 18.19.0
+nvm alias default 18.20.4
 ```

-#### Yarn

-To [install yarn](https://yarnpkg.com/lang/en/docs/install) following the installation instructions for your operating system.

 ## Install Build Dependencies

 Before you can build the documentation, you must install Antora's dependencies.
 To install them, you just need to run:

 ```
-yarn install
+npm install
 ```
 on the command line at the top level of the `docs` directory.
 This will install all the dependencies specified in `package.json`, which is located at the top level of the `docs` directory.

-It is recommended that you **regularly** run `yarn install` as from time to time packages are bumped to newer versions.
+It is recommended that you **regularly** run `npm install` as from time to time packages are bumped to newer versions.

 <!--
 To generate the documentation in PDF format locally, you need to have `asciidoctor-pdf`.
 To install or update `asciidoctor-pdf`, please refer to the [official installation instructions](https://asciidoctor.org/docs/asciidoctor-pdf/#getting-started) or by typing: